 For final assembly, top the baked nachos with prepared coleslaw and your choice of desired toppings.
 Enjoy this crowd-pleasing favorite!

 WHAT?
 Too cold for grilling?
 Dear Hubby says, “NEVER!”
 But if grilling in bitter cold temps and snowstorms don’t appeal to you, you’ll get delicious barbeque flavor in this BBQ Chicken Chili!

-Wicked Good Slow Cooker Sauce is the secret ingredient for making super yummy chicken chili filled with a south of the border taste.
+Wicked Good Slow Cooker Sauce is the secret ingredient for making super yummy chicken chili with a south-of-the-border taste.

 To make it, you’ll add boneless skinless chicken breasts; use one 15.5-ounce can each of pinto beans and kidney beans, a can of green chilis, diced yellow bell pepper, chopped onion, chicken broth, and this Wicked Good Sauce to a slow cooker.
 Cover and cook for 4-5 hours (or electric pressure cooker for 25 minutes).
 When it’s done cooking, shred the chicken with forks or tongs.

-When you’re ready to eat, serve with your favorite chili toppings like sour cream, scallions, shredded cheese, cilantro, and tortilla strips on top.
+Then when you’re ready to eat, serve with your favorite chili toppings like sour cream, scallions, shredded cheese, cilantro, and tortilla strips over the top.
 Delicious!

 As we continue north of the border, we’re stopping in Mississippi, where I love downhome, crowd-pleasing recipes like this Mississippi Pot Roast that is so easy to make!

 Originating from a home cook living in Mississippi, the cook (word has it) never referred to the recipe as anything other than a roast.
 Still, as it spread among friends and family, to all regions in the south, and eventually to the internet, the recipe emerged as “Mississippi Pot Roast,” as it’s known today.